-PREPARING AND SUBMITTING A PUBLIC REPORT - SFI 2022 FIBER SOURCING STANDARD PART 2:
+PART 2: PREPARING AND SUBMITTING A PUBLIC REPORT - SFI 2022 FIBER SOURCING STANDARD a. a description of the audit process, objectives and scope;

 A Certified Organization shall provide a summary audit report (one copy must be in English) to SFI Inc. after the successful completion of certification, recertification, or surveillance audit to the SFI 2022 Fiber Sourcing Standard.
 The summary audit report will be posted on the SFI Inc. website for public review.